adityadhopade/interview_deck/kubernetes_trivia.md

 ---

-### What happens if we delete the ALL pods which are linked to a service ?
+### What happens if we delete the ALL pods which are linked to a service?

 - Service will not tell us that it is broken.
 - We have to manually scavenge the Endpoints in the endpoints;